sigbin35/Device-Tree-Generator-Action/README.md

-# Device-Tree-Generator-Action
+# Recovery-Tree-Generator-Action
-Device Tree Generator Action
+Recovery Tree Generator Action guys this is Prototype version. in next version I'll add direct pushing to your github. thx.